Technical reference

 program invocation current directory.
 This is required for possible further relative paths

 defined the same way.
-Other variations were not tested so try them first if they are really
+Other variations were not tested, so they should be used only if

-This syntax helps defining input file set like this: doc_src/*.txt
+--input-glob — lets specify an input file set like this: doc_src/*.txt —

-since their previous processing will be processed.
-Specify this argument to forcibly regenerate
+since their previous processing moment will be processed.
+Specify this argument to forcibly

 Note

-Processing only changed files is faster but needs some caution.
-Changes in the template or page flows must be reflected in all output files that use this template, but if the input files are unchanged they will not be processed.
-This also applies to usage of GLOBs if page flows are used as well.
-If a new file is added to the folder or deleted from it the corresponding page flows will be changed and these changes must be reflected in all corresponding output files.
+Processing only changed files is faster but needs some care.
+Changes in the template must be reflected in all output files that use this template, but if an input file is unchanged it will not be updated.
+This also applies to page flows, GLOBs and some other cases.
+If a new input file is added or an existing one is deleted, corresponding page flows will be changed and these changes must be reflected in all corresponding output files.

 consistency.